mikaelacaron/Hanko-Git-Workshop/Jokes.md

 * I have a great oneliner for you:
    * `\n`

+* Mark - There are only 10 kinds of people in this world: those who know binary and those who don’t.

 * Want to hear a joke about documentation?
    * It's not done yet.